juzdepom/nextjs-learning-materials/README.md

 ## Conclusion
-Don't think I need any more tutorials to understand Next.js - it doesn't seem that complicated🤷🏻‍♀️😊.
+Don't think I need any more tutorials to understand Next.js - it doesn't seem that complicated🤷🏻😊.